COMMITTEES OF THE FOUNDATION OF THE STATE ARBORETUM

 The Development and Membership Committee’s mission is to support Blandy Experimental Farm and the use of the State Arboretum’s recreational, educational, and other enrichment assets and resources by the community, students, and visitors.
 The committee works to improve the benefits of Arboretum membership by reviewing fees charged for all levels of giving and by identifying the services and values members will receive, both tangible and intangible.
 An ad hoc subcommittee under the Development and Membership Committee is the Information/Visitor Center Subcommittee, which is tasked with developing a center to welcome and educate visitors about the mission of Blandy and the Arboretum and the ongoing programs and scientific research.

 The Education Committee’s mission is to provide support to the director of the preK-12 Education Program at the State Arboretum of Virginia with the goal of advancing these programs.
-Near-term objectives include clearing succession plots, facilitating an upgrade of the Peetwood Shelter, supporting intern programs, and encouraging visits by elected officials to see the impact that Blandy Experimental Farm makes in their districts.
+Near-term objectives include clearing succession plots, supporting intern programs, and encouraging visits by elected officials to see the impact that Blandy Experimental Farm makes in their districts.

 The Equestrian Committee’s purpose is to oversee maintenance of the equestrian trails at Blandy Experimental Farm and the use of related donations.
 Objectives include overseeing and coordinating the continued maintenance of the bridle trails and trail signage, reviewing the trail brochure, considering appropriate uses of dedicated funds, and encouraging contact from various equestrian alliances, clubs, and organizations, as well as actively serving as a liaison among the Foundation of the State Arboretum, Blandy Experimental Farm, and the local equine community, such as the Clarke County Equine Alliance.

 The Events Committee is responsible for all phases of major fundraising events held at Blandy Experimental Farm and the State Arboretum.
 These include advertising, marketing, vendor coordination, event site set-up and take-down, parking, money collection, and accounting.
 All of these activities require the enlistment and management of numerous volunteers and Blandy employees.
-Currently, two subcommittees work on two major annual events: Garden Fair, typically held Mother’s Day weekend, and Nature Nurtures, held in the fall.
+Currently, subcommittees work on major annual events, including Garden Fair, typically held Mother’s Day weekend.
 Another subcommittee, the Event Site Preparation Committee, works in advance of major events to ensure Blandy and the Arboretum are prepared logistically to accommodate thousands of visitors.

 The Finance Committee is responsible for financial oversight of the Foundation of the State Arboretum.
 Major functions include review and approval of budgets and financial plans, financial statement updates and annual audited financial statements and the annual Form 990.
 The committee also is responsible for ensuring appropriate internal controls and accountability policies are in place.